patrickbucher/tpop/notes/chapter01.md

     if ((ch = getchar()) == EOF)
         not_eof = FALSE;

-Answer:
+**Answer**: Values for `true` and `false` are commonly used the other way

-Values for `true` and `false` are commonly used the other way around: 0 is `false`, 1 (or any other value than 0) is `true`.
+around: 0 is `false`, 1 (or any other value than 0) is `true`.
 In many programming language, conditions evaluating to the value 0 are `false`.
 So the choice above is not only uncommon, but also dangerous.
 For example in C, the block for the conditional `if (TRUE)` would never be executed.

 The use of `ch` is ok in this context.